Colimit-Based Composition of High-Level Computing Devices: Introduction

-The computon model \cite{arellanes_compositional_2024,arellanes_compositional_2025} provides categorical semantics to formally compose high-level computing devices by control flow in an incremental and bottom-up manner.
-For this, it provides composition operators, with behaviour characterised as finite colimit constructions, that define explicit control flow for the activation of computing devices in some specific order.
+The computon model \cite{arellanescompositional2026,arellanesboolean2026} provides categorical semantics to formally compose high-level computing devices by control flow in an incremental and bottom-up manner.
+For this, it provides composition operators, with behaviour characterised as finite colimit constructions, that define explicit control flow for the activation of computing devices in some well-defined order.
 Data flow is considered, albeit it is a second-class dimension governed by control.
 Particularly, there are separate operators for forming sequential, (synchronous and asynchronous) parallel, branching and iterative computing devices.
 As their internal structure is only accessible through an interface, devices are modular black boxes with explicit separation of concerns.
-Separating data from control has proven relevant for reasoning about such dimensions independently \cite{clarke_model_2008}.
-For example, one can verify termination by analysing control flow only, or data reachability without inspecting control flow at all \cite{van_der_aalst_soundness_2011}.
-Beyond verification, separating concerns has been effective for model transformation purposes \cite{arellanes_compositional_2024}.
+Separating data from control has proven relevant for reasoning about such dimensions independently \cite{clarkemodel2008}.
+For example, one can verify termination by analysing control flow only or data reachability without inspecting control flow at all \cite{vanderaalstsoundness2011}.
+Beyond verification, separating concerns has been effective for model transformation purposes \cite{arellanescompositional2026}.

-Unfortunately, the computon model is still a generic formalism that serves as a reference rather than a concrete realisation dictating how devices should compute.
+Although the separation of control and data is a distinctive property of the computon model, such a model is still a generic formalism that serves as a reference rather than a concrete realisation dictating how devices should compute.
 Accordingly, it leaves the interpretation of computing devices open by avoiding concrete implementations and giving operational semantics at a higher-level of abstraction via P/T Petri nets.
 Moreover, the operators it provides do not offer sufficient flexibility for modelling expressive decision-making structures.